AdobeDocs/commerce-cloud-service.en/help/cloud-guide/integrations/health-notifications.md

 ## Slack channel notifications

 Slack is an external service that uses interactive apps called bots to post messages in a chat room.
-Before you can receive health notifications in Slack, you must create a new, custom [bot user](https://api.slack.com/bot-users) for your Slack group.
+Before you can receive health notifications in Slack, you must create a custom [bot user](https://api.slack.com/bot-users) for your Slack group.
 After you configure the bot user for your channel, or channels, save the [bot token](https://api.slack.com/docs/token-types#bot) provided by Slack to register your integration.
 The following example registers health notifications in a Slack channel:

 ```bash
 magento-cloud integration:add --type health.slack --token SLACK_BOT_TOKEN --channel '#slack-channel-name'